 Albania (called Shqipëria by Albanians), is a land of disarmingly delicious food (on par with anywhere in Europe), three-hour coffee breaks, beautiful coastline, and epic, towering mountains; a land of few fences, rough, winding mountain roads; and big, smooth new highways.
-Where making a wrong turn is more likely to result in a new friend or something unexpectedly amazing than anything potentially dangerous or regrettable.
-And if you feel like drinking Raki (a potent traditional alcoholic drink made from grapes or other fruit) at noon, nobody cares a bit as long as you behave yourself.
+It’s a land where making a wrong turn is more likely to result in a new friend or something unexpectedly amazing than anything potentially dangerous or regrettable.
+And if you feel like drinking Raki (a potent traditional alcoholic drink made from grapes or other fruit) at noon, nobody cares a bit, as long as you behave yourself.

 Something interesting to note is that although Albanian (Shqip, a lovely-sounding but rather a difficult-to-learn language with two distinct dialects: Tosk, spoken in the south, and Gheg, spoken in the north ), is of Indo-European origin, it’s completely unique to the region.
 Albanians generally speak more than one language though, and in many cases, many languages.
 You can get by quite easily if you know some Italian!

 ❝Language is the road map of a culture.
 It tells you where its people come from and where they are going.❞Rita Mae Brown

 Food is certainly a vital aspect of the culture in Albania and is not only amazing but almost impossible to avoid, as in many places there are so many restaurants that a person could trip out the door of one and be halfway to the next one.
 And they all have people in them all the time.
 A major bonus is the ability to have a fantastic meal for, under €10, drinks included.